rodrigobalazs/rodrigobalazs/README.md

 ## Hi there 👋

-I am a Java Backend Developer with more than 8 years of professional experience across a variety of industries including e-commerce, logistics, social media, automotive and mobile.
-Additionally, I have 7 years of hands-on experience as a Magento 2 / PHP Developer.
+I am a Software Developer specialized in backend development with over 8 years of experience building scalable and high-performance solutions in Java.
+Experienced across multiple industries, including e-commerce, logistics, social media, automotive, and mobile.
+Additionally, I bring
+7 years of PHP development experience, with deep expertise in Magento 2 ecosystems.
 <br/><br/>
 This is my github portfolio which contains a couple of personal repositories/projects mostly related to Java/Spring.
 Hope you find these examples useful to share / reuse.